Home Bureaucracy Rajasthan may revive Korean biz interest at Rising Rajasthan

 Japanese zone is the main pitch for Korean companies

-He said that the state will pitch for attracting from Korean companies by citing success stories of Japanese companies in Rajasthan.
+He said that the state will pitch for attracting investment from Korean companies by citing success stories of Japanese companies in Rajasthan.

 “We are one of the best hosts in the world.
 Japanese zone at Neemrana looks like a mini Japan.
 Not only authentic Japanese cuisines, but also hotels and grocery shops in Japanese set up are available in the zone making life easier for visiting Japanese,” the official said.